 Anything native—check in with our area Cornell Cooperative Extension for a full list.

 Most fruit trees—the Eastern Red Cedar provides red berries in the fall, high bush blueberries fruit in the spring.

 Is a changing climate affecting what one should plant?

-Do you have any good news about combating deer?
+Do you have any good news or advice about combating deer?

 They have depth perception problems.
 Two four-foot fences really do work as well as one eight-foot fence.

 To learn more about Fox Tree Service, visit foxtreeservice.com.